floyd68/dns-update/README.md

 # Use a writable directory
 export DNS_LOG_FILE=/var/log/dns_updates.log
 ```

+**Log File Persistence:**
+- Logs are written in append mode and persist across service restarts
+- The systemd service is configured to use `/opt/dns-update/logs/dns_updates.log` by default
+- Log files are never automatically cleared or truncated
+- Logs are immediately flushed to disk to prevent data loss during crashes
+- Use log rotation tools (like logrotate) for long-term log management

 **Fallback Behavior:**
 - If the configured log file is not writable, the service will try `/tmp/dns_updates.log`